Requirements for Major

 A student in any Mathematics major concentration satisfies the upper-division mathematics writing requirement in one of the following ways:

-- Completion of MATH 495 -MATH 496 with a grade of C- or better, which requires the writing of an Honors thesis;
+- Completion of MATH 300 with a grade of C- or better, through the completion of a supervised expository individual writing project.

 Computer Proficiency Requirements: